John Vere Hopgood: Dambusters Raid

-The damaged aircraft reached the dam where they attacked at 00:32, ten minutes after Gibson.
-However, they were struck again by anti-aircraft fire and their bomb was released too late.
-It bounced over the dam and exploded on a power station on the other side.
-The aircraft was fatally damaged at this point and Hopgood remained at the controls, gaining height to allow his crew to bail out.
+The aircraft was fatally damaged and Hopgood remained at the controls, gaining height to allow his crew to bail out.
 Rear gunner, Pilot Officer Tony Burcher, remembered hearing Hopgood say; "Get out you damn fool.
 If only I could get another 300 ft.
 I can't get any more height".
-John Fraser, John Minchin and Tony Burcher jumped, but the already injured Minchin did not survive.
-However, Fraser and Burcher survived and were made prisoners of war.
+John Fraser and Tony Burcher jumped and were made prisoners of war.
+However, the already injured John Minchin who also bailed out did not survive.
 AJ-M crashed in a field near Ostönnen, 6 kilometres (3.72 miles) from the dam.
 The bodies of Hopgood, Brennan, Navigator Kenneth (Ken) Earnshaw from Bridlington and Gregory were found inside.

 Hopgood is buried at the Rheinberg War Cemetery (Coll. grave 17.
 E. 2-6).

 Popular culture

 Hopgood was portrayed in the 1955 feature film The Dam Busters by the actor John Fraser.